CIT-daniellemendoza/daniellemendoza.github.io/README.md

 For more details see [Basic writing and formatting syntax](https://docs.github.com/en/github/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax).

 ### Jekyll Themes
+The saved Jekyll Theme selected is "Cayman", and is saved in the Jekyll `_config.yml` configuration file.

 Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/CIT-daniellemendoza/daniellemendoza.github.io/settings/pages).
 The name of this theme is saved in the Jekyll `_config.yml` configuration file.